First order necessary conditions of optimality for the two dimensional Tidal dynamics system: Optimal Control Problem

-Once again using a Faedo-Galerkin approximation technique, one can obtain the global solvability resuslts of \eqref{adj}.
-The following theorem gives the global existence and uniqueness of weak solution to the system (\ref{adj}) with $\p(T)=\p_T\in\mathbb{L}^2(\Omega)$ and $\varphi(T)=\varphi_T\in\mathrm{L}^2(\Omega)$.
+Once again using a Faedo-Galerkin approximation technique and the Banach-Alaoglu theorem, one can obtain the global solvability resuslts of \eqref{adj}.
+The following theorem gives the global existence and uniqueness of weak solution to the system (\ref{adj}).
+As the system \eqref{adj} is linear, the uniqueness of weak solution easily follows from the estimate \eqref{40}.